 So you want to learn how to counter attack in soccer.
-The key to a counter attack is speed through one and two touch soccer so you surprise the other team when they are caught try to score.
+The key to a counter attack is speed through one and two touch soccer so you surprise the other team when they are caught trying to score themselves.
 Another key is a long switch or diagonal pass that cuts out a number of defenders.
+The whole team has to be on the same page in a counter attack, every player ready to play the ball quickly.

-Below, in this video is a collection of some of soccer's best counter attacks from some of the best teams in the world.
-Might want to turn down the music though, it's a bit annoying.
+Below, in this video is a collection of some of Bayern Munich's best counter attacking goals.
 Again, the counter attack epitomizes good soccer, as it's all about quick one and two touch passes, and getting to goal as fast as possible when the opposing team has pushed up trying to score.

 A counter attack is a quick attacking play by a team who right before this was on the defensive.
 This team maybe is in a shell, packed in, and hunkered down against a top team and only trying to pull out the tie.
 Then the sun breaks through and with one fell swoop they're running towards goal as two or three passes has broken the other team down.